LucaMusca/Serpens/README.md

 python that speaks latin

 ## Description
 Ever wondered how programming languages would look like if they were developed during the Roman Empire?
-To answer this question, I created this fork of cpython (version 3.9) that cpntains the latin translations of all the usual Python keywords.
+To answer this question, I created this fork of cpython (version 3.9) that contains the latin translations of all the usual Python keywords.
+The folder `Grammar` contains the modified grammar files (compare them with `Grammar` in [cpython](https://github.com/python/cpython "The Python programming language")) that make this possible.

 __Keywords__